 ✓ learning bush skills.

 This small and exclusive camp consists of just eight waterfront cottages – all built by hand using traditional skills and local materials – that blend seamlessly into the verdant landscape.
 The cottages are shaded by lush indigenous forest and all have en-suite bathrooms with hot running water and flushing toilets.
-The private treehouse is set slightly further into the trees and is perfect for a true wilderness escape, surrounded by the lullabies of the forest wildlife.

 It’s a rare privilege to set foot on Rubondo.
 Bar a handful of park wardens, wildlife researchers and camp staff, the island is uninhabited by humans and has been set aside as a refuge for threatened chimpanzees, families of elephant and the shy sitatunga antelope.
 This unique corner of Africa is a sanctuary, to be enjoyed by only a handful of fortunate – and intrepid – travellers.